 CO.
 No. Upon completion of this course, students will be able to PSO addressed CL CO-1 classify and formulate integer programming problems and solve them with Cutting Plane Algorithm, Branch and Bound Algorithm.
-2,4 Un CO-2 formulate and solve classical dynamic programming problems.
-2,6 Ар CO-3 compare inventory models and other related models.
-2 An CO-4 understand and identify the generalized inventory models in real life situation 2 Un CO-5 analyze a network of queues with Poisson external arrival, exponential service requirements and independent routing.
-1,6 An CO-6 evaluate the concept of complementary slackness and its role in solving prime and dual problems 2 Ev CO-7 create the most optimal order quantity and minimal costs while ordering materials.
-2,6 Cr CO-8 define probabilistic inventory models that accounts for all variations in real systems.
+2,4 Ap CO-2 solve classical dynamic programming problems.
+2,6 Ap CO-3 compare inventory models and other related models.
+2 An CO-4 analyze a network of queues with Poisson external arrival, exponential service requirements and independent routing.
+1,6 An CO-5 evaluate the concept of complementary slackness and its role in solving prime and dual problems 2 Ev CO-6 define probabilistic inventory models that accounts for all variations in real systems.
 2 Re

+Semester II

-Semester II Elective II A Operations Research
+Elective II A Operations Research

+Course Code: 21PMAE21Hrs/Week: 4Hrs/Sem: 60Credits: 3

 Integer Programming: Some Applications of Integer Programming Solution Algorithms-Methods of Integer Programming - Cutting Plane Algorithm - Branch and Bound Algorithm.
-(Chapter 8: Sections 8.1, 8.2, 8.3, 8.4)